patrick-crawford/WEB422-Backup/notes/2019/angular-testing-intro.md

 * Reveals mistakes in design and implementation.
 Tests shine a harsh light on the code from many angles.
 When a part of the application seems hard to test, the root cause is often a design flaw, something to cure now rather than later when it becomes expensive to fix.

-So, to take full advantage of all the built in testing functionality that Angular provides, we will be primairly referring to the excellent [documentation](https://angular.io/guide/testing) (re-printed here with extra comments where applicable).
+So, to take full advantage of all the built in testing functionality that Angular provides, we will be primarily referring to the excellent [documentation](https://angular.io/guide/testing) (re-printed here with extra comments where applicable).

 <br>